Can4eyc/my-frontend-prod/README.md

-# my-frontend-prod
+# This is prod JavaScript repo is for frontend
-JavaScript code by Terraform
+Last modified by: Aleks :)